Construction Law Attorney in Houston - William B. “Ben” Westcott

 - American Arbitration Association, Panel of Arbitrators

-- Associated Builders and Contractors Greater Houston Chapter, Past Chairman of Legal Issues Committee
+- Associated Builders and Contractors Greater Houston Chapter, (Board of Directors 2014-2017)

 - Houston Contractors Association